 - Transport: The Agreement allows goods lorries to continue operating back and forth between the EU and UK without requiring new permits or certificates.
 However, some new and complex restrictions will apply, for example, UK and EU hauliers only be able to make up to two additional pickup and drop-offs within the other party’s territory once they have crossed the border.
 The Agreement also contains a chapter governing the EU/UK aviation relationship.

 - Data: There is no commitment by the EU within the Agreement to grant an adequacy decision for the UK to enable the lawful transfer (without other measures needing to be taken) of personal data between the EU and the UK.
 It does contain a commitment on each side to uphold high standards for data protection, which will be judged by adequacy decisions taken unilaterally by each side.
 In particular the Agreement stipulates that the UK shall not be treated as a third country for an interim period of four to six months from 1 January 2021.
 This is to allow time for the European Commission (EC) to finalise its adequacy assessment of the UK.
 The purpose of the adequacy assessment is for the EC to decide whether the UK provides “essentially equivalent” protection for personal data as the EU and, therefore, whether transfers of data may be permitted without the need for organisations to take further measures.
-The impact of the Agreement for data protection law is explored in more detail here.

 - EU programmes: The UK will continue to pay into and participate in some EU funding programmes in areas of mutual interest.
 Of particular note, the UK will continue to participate in Horizon Europe and both parties have confirmed continuance of their involvement in the Northern Ireland PEACE+ programme.